hci-lab-um/heuristics-for-test-tool-design/H06-What-learning-preferences-do-those-people-have.md

 Some people prefer solo and group/pair learning.
 People will need theory, practice, exploring, and guided learning.
 People may have preferences or needs for different media.

 Activities:
-- Use what you have discovered about communication styles to inform both the media and the formats in which you supply learning materials.
+- Use what you have discovered about [communication styles in H04](H04-What-comunication-needs or preferences-do-those-people-have.md) to inform both the media and the formats in which you supply learning materials.
-- Enrich your persona definition with learning preferences.
+- Enrich your persona definition with [learning preferences](https://cultivatedmanagement.com/two-learning-styles/).

 Tip: Look at the Quality in Use attributes before you prioritize the product attributes, to make sure you focus designing for the optimal product attributes to meet the testers’ QiU/UX requirements for the tool.
-Tbd based on reviewer note:  would also expect mentoring, coaching, intervision, and more of those people-to-people interaction styles that contribute to learning.